 - Utilize additional security measures that some Internet based companies offer.
 For example, Google requires you to enter a verification code, in addition to a password, to access their programs.

 - If you get a suspicious text message or e-mail, do not respond or click on any links.
-Instead, call the sender using a phone number you trust, such as the one on your statement or from the phonebook.
+Instead, call the sender using a phone number you trust, such as the one on your statement.
 Rabobank will never send an unsolicited text message to you.

 - If you purchase a used or refurbished phone, check it for pre-loaded malware or viruses that can be used to steal your data.